“What does winding up a limited company mean? How can I wind up a business?”

 If your company is insolvent and cannot afford to pay the bills on time then you may want to consider a creditors’ voluntary liquidation for your company.
 As a limited company is a legal entity in its self the debts belong to the limited company not the officers of the company (directors) unless personal guarantees have been signed.
 The winding up of a limited company allows the debts to be liquidated along with the company once finally struck off the company register.

-Winding up a limited company can be tricky depending on the situation as directors can leave themselves open to attack by creditors if they make the wrong move.
+When learning how to wind up a limited company the situation can be tricky as directors can leave themselves open to attack by creditors if they make the wrong move.
 In some cases, engaging an insolvency practitioner as your first port of call could be the worst thing you could possibly do.
 This is explained more on the Insolvency Practitioners UK page.
-If you wish to speak to a specialist who can help you with a creditors’ voluntary liquidation and winding up a limited company voluntarily call 08000 746 757; or email [email protected]
+If you wish to speak to a specialist who can help you with a creditors’ voluntary liquidation and winding up a limited company voluntarily call 08000 746 757; or email email@example.com.

 Compulsory Liquidation of an Insolvent Company with a ‘Winding Up Petition’

+Limited company liquidation takes an even more serious turn if you have received a winding up petition or winding up order against your company.
 If you have received a winding up petition or a winding up order against your company then please seek advice as soon as you can.
 A winding up petition means that a creditor is trying to force your business into liquidation and you will lose control of the situation once the Official Receiver has been appointed.
 In fact the director/s will start to lose control once the winding up petition is advertised in the government’s insolvency register (The Gazette).
 The company bank account will very likely be frozen and company assets cannot be moved or sold so we recommend seeking help when threatened with a winding up petition.
+It is worth remembering that one of your creditors has taken the time, trouble and expense to discover how to wind up a limited company.

-The company will be forced via the winding up petition to close in court with a compulsory liquidation of the company.
-A compulsory liquidation of the company should be avoided in most cases due to the inherent risks involved in the compulosry liquidation of the company.
+The limited company liquidation will be forced via the winding up petition presented to the court and will end in a winding up order and subsequent compulsory liquidation of the company.
+A compulsory liquidation of the company should be avoided in most cases due to the inherent risks involved in this form of limited company liquidation.

 We are very experienced at fighting winding up petitions and we have been successful in doing so and in the majority of cases we can usually rescue the business if not the company.